ybkimm/gdzig/docs/memory.md

 Most types can be boxed into a `Variant` cheaply, with some exceptions:

-- `Aabb`, `Basis`, `Projection`, `Transform2d`, and `Transform3d` will allocate from a memory pool by Godot when created with `Variant.init`, but not when created with `Variant.wrap`.
+- `Aabb`, `Basis`, `Projection`, `Transform2d`, and `Transform3d` are too large to fit inline in the Variant's data union, so they're stored as pointers.
+When created with `Variant.init`, Godot allocates space for them from a memory pool.
+When created with `Variant.wrap`, the pointer references your stack data directly.
 - Packed array types will allocate directly from the heap when created with `Variant.init`, and cannot be created with `Variant.wrap`.
 - All other types are copied on creation for both `Variant.init` and `Variant.wrap`.

 `Variant.wrap` is an advanced utility for passing stack pointers into Godot without having to allocate memory on the heap.
+Calling `deinit()` on a `Variant` created with `wrap` is illegal behavior.

 #### Always deinit `Variant`s